GrantSmithDoddle/230-AS-Physiotheraphy/README.md

 npm install
 ```

-To start the development server (and Mix), run the `npm run watch` command in terminal.
+To start the development server (and Gulp), run the `npm run watch` command in terminal.
 Eleventy has hot reloading baked in and will automatically watch your template files for changes.
-Mix will watch any changes to the JS and SCSS files.
+Gulp will watch any changes to the JS and SCSS files.

 ## Folder Structure